AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/caching/fastly.md

 ### Configure default backend

-The default backend must not handle the "/api/" requests.
-To achieve, we are adding a condition to the existing backend.
+The default backend does not handle "/api/" requests.
+To allow API requests, add a condition to the existing backend:

-- In **Fastly Configuration > Backend Settings**, click on the wheel of the backend named **<project_id>.magento.cloud**.
+1. In **Fastly Configuration > Backend Settings**, click on the gear icon next to **<project_id>.magento.cloud**.

-- Here, click on "Create a new request condition" like :
+1. Click **Create a new request condition** and add a condition like the following example:

      - **Name** - default_backend
      - **Apply if...**: